Lillyputienne/Lillyputienne/README.md

 <div align="center">
     <h2 align="center">Introduction</h2>
     :wave: Hello, my name is Lilly.
 I am a bioinformatician learning data analysis and artificial intelligence.
-I am currently working in a company using artificial intelligence.
+I am currently working as a data analyst in a company using IA
     <br>